Trump’s former national security adviser calls him unfit to lead; Trump calls him a liar

-Trump’s ferocious focus on the book failed to prevent details from spilling out, and may have backfired as Trump amplifies public attention on Bolton’s unflattering portrait of a mendacious, inattentive leader chiefly focused on bettering his own political fortunes.
+Trump’s ferocious focus on the book failed to prevent details from spilling out, and may have backfired as Trump amplifies public attention on Bolton’s unflattering portrait of the president as a mendacious, inattentive leader chiefly focused on bettering his own political fortunes.

 The White House continued a long-shot legal effort to block the book, “The Room Where It Happened: A White House Memoir,” but beyond Trump’s broadsides that the book is filled with falsehoods, the White House did not seek to rebut Bolton point by point as the former aide began promoting the book.

-A senior White House official, who spoke on the condition of anonymity to freely describe private deliberations, said Trump has been pushing White House counsel to be “very aggressive” in blocking the publication and the Justice Department is “seriously considering” legal steps against Bolton.
+A senior White House official, who spoke on the condition of anonymity to freely describe private deliberations, said Trump has been pushing White House counsel to be “very aggressive” in blocking the publication and that the Justice Department is “seriously considering” legal steps against Bolton.
 The official said that Bolton outmaneuvered the White House by releasing so many copies of the book early.

 “I don’t think he’s fit for office.
-I don’t think he has the competence to carry out the job,” Bolton said during an ABC interview, which is scheduled to air in full on Sunday.
+I don’t think he has the competence to carry out the job,” Bolton said during an ABC News interview, which is scheduled to air in full on Sunday.
 Excerpts aired Thursday morning.

 “There really isn’t any guiding principle that I was able to discern other than what’s good for Donald Trump’s reelection.
 I think he was so focused on the reelection that longer-term considerations fell by the wayside,” Bolton said.